-These overly smoothed teleconnection patterns in the CMME can be understood when 223 examining individual model patterns.
-Fig. 3 shows teleconnections for one run of each model 224 in CMIP5, displayed for the equatorial Americas; substantial regional variability is easily seen.
-225 226 Qualitatively similar figures highlighting regional disagreement have been produced in other studies that use CGCMs to examine ENSO teleconnections and precipitation characteristics 227 228 (e.g., Dai 2006, his Fig. 9).
-Difficulties in simulating these teleconnections in CGCMs persist in the AMIP models shown here: variations in the location of the strongest precipitation anomaly 229 in Fig. 3 are common from model to model, even though these are the areas that most easily 230 pass significance criteria on an individual model basis.
-Over the region where the CMME 231 regression passes a t-test at the 95% level, however, one can see the overall teleconnection 232 233 pattern is plausible at large scales in each of the models.
-Thus, Fig. 3 provides a visual sense of the trade-offs to be quantified: disagreement among models at regional scales; excessive 234 smoothing relative to observations in the CMME; and yet some possibility that there is useful 235 information about the teleconnection patterns in the 15-model ensemble, if it can be suitably 236 extracted.
-237
+These overly smoothed teleconnection patterns in the CMME can be understood when examining individual model patterns.
+Figure 3 shows teleconnections for one run of each model in CMIP5, displayed for the equatorial Americas; substantial regional variability is easily seen.
+Qualitatively similar figures highlighting regional disagreement have been produced in other studies that use CGCMs to examine ENSO teleconnections and precipitation characteristics (e.g., Dai 2006, his Fig. 9).
+Difficulties in simulating these teleconnections in CGCMs persist in the AMIP models shown here: variations in the location of the strongest precipitation anomaly in Fig. 3 are common from model to model, even though these are the areas that most easily pass significance criteria on an individual model basis.
+Over the region where the CMME regression passes a t test at the 95% level, however, one can see that the overall teleconnection pattern is plausible at large scales in each of the models.
+Thus, Fig. 3 provides a visual sense of the tradeoffs to be quantified: disagreement among models at regional scales, excessive smoothing relative to observations in the CMME, and yet some possibility that there is useful information about the teleconnection patterns in the 15-model ensemble, if it can be suitably extracted.

-239 c.
+c.
 Taylor diagram analysis of modeled teleconnections

-The regional variation among AMIP models leads to a distinction between their ability (1) to reproduce spatial patterns of teleconnections, and (2) to represent the amplitudes of these patterns.
+The regional variation among AMIP models leads to a distinction between their ability 1) to reproduce spatial patterns of teleconnections and 2) to represent the amplitudes of these patterns.
 To examine individual model fidelity in simulating patterns and amplitude of rainfall teleconnections, we look at four regions (detailed below) that show a robust ENSO response; each region displays a continuous teleconnection signal significant at the 95% confidence level in observations (see Fig. 1c).

-These four regions include (a) the equatorial Pacific (the "cold tongue" region; positive DJF 246 ENSO signal), (b) the horseshoe-shaped region in the western Pacific (negative signal), (c) 247 equatorial South America (negative signal), and (d) a southern section of North America 248 (positive signal).
-The equatorial Pacific region is shown for reference, since this is the source 249 250 region and is directly forced by the largest ENSO-related SST anomalies.
-We consider the other three regions the "teleconnection regions," since to accurately simulate teleconnected 251 252 rainfall in each, the models must capture the pathways leading to remote precipitation change.
-The Taylor diagrams in Fig. 4 show the spatial correlations between the observations 253 and each model plotted against the spatial root mean square deviation of each model's 254 255 pattern (i.e., the standard deviation σ{mod}) normalized by observations (σ{obs}); we refer to this measure as the teleconnection amplitude.
-For models with multiple runs, correlations and 256 257 amplitudes are calculated for each run first and then averaged among them; each individual model is given equal weight in the MMEM.
-Note we use the MMEM here, and not the CMME, 258 though Taylor diagrams using the latter (not shown) are nearly identical.
-Additionally, some 259 of the individual models have small negative correlations with observations in certain regions.
-260 These models are used in calculating the MMEM, though for diagrammatic simplicity the 261 domain of the Taylor diagrams is not extended to display these points.
-262 Fig. 4 allows easy comparison between CMIP3 and CMIP5 AMIP runs.
-There is little (if any) 263 improvement from CMIP3 to CMIP5 in reproducing teleconnected rainfall patterns in these 264 regions.
-Additionally, models exhibit generally low correlations (ranging from less than 0.2 to a few instances exceeding 0.7, with an average correlation coefficient of about 0.40) with observations.
-In every region, one can also see that the MMEM is typically more accurate than the majority of individual models in reproducing spatial patterns.
-However, the MMEM amplitude is substantially lower than that of the individual ensemble members, and it underestimates the observations in every region outside of the central equatorial Pacific.
-As a final point, we note that Taylor diagrams of the corresponding rank correlation method (not shown) also indicate consistent results.
+These four regions include (a) the equatorial Pacific (the "cold tongue" region; positive DJF ENSO signal), (b) the horseshoe-shaped region in the western Pacific (negative signal), (c) equatorial South America (negative signal), and (d) a southern section of North America (positive signal).
+The equatorial Pacific region is shown for reference, since this is the source region and is directly forced by the largest ENSO-related SST anomalies.
+We consider the other three regions the "teleconnection regions," since to accurately simulate teleconnected rainfall in each one, the models must capture the pathways leading to remote precipitation change.
+The Taylor diagrams in Fig. 4 show the spatial correlations between the observations and each model plotted against the spatial root-mean-square deviation of each model's pattern (i.e., the standard deviation σ{mod}) normalized by observations (σ{obs}); we refer to this measure as the teleconnection amplitude.
+For models with multiple runs, correlations and amplitudes are calculated for each run first and then averaged among them; each individual